-Questions Considerations How much delay on average are buses experiencing at each signalized intersection within the proposed project area? ▶ If buses operate through an intersection that routinely has excessive queues that do not clear the intersection during each cycle, there are fewer opportunities to adjust the signal timings to provide TSP benefits and buses will still experience high levels of delay unless other treatments such as dedicated transit right of way are also implemented.
+- de of an intersection, look for opportunities to relocate the stop to intersection. - eets for TSP with farside and TSP with nearside bus stops for nrough an intersection that routinely has excessive queues that do not ion during each cycle, there are fewer opportunities to adjust the signal TSP benefits and buses will still experience high levels of delay unless such as dedicated transit right of way are also implemented.